ShiftLeftSecurity/joern-sample-extension/README.md

 Running
 -------

-On the joern shell, type `run.gitextension`
+On the joern shell, type `run.gitextension`.
+You can also inspect/modify options passed to the plugin by typing `opts.gitextension.<TAB>`.